xalfonso/res_spring/README.md

 17. spring-apolo
     1. Tips: Project for contains static file: css and js and be include for other project.
 This project do not have dependency with spring framework
 18. spring-atenea
     1. Tips: Rest Aplication with Spring Security and KeyCloak.
-This project do not have dependency with spring framework
     2. Main Dependencies
     org.springframework > spring-webmv > 5.0.12.RELEASE;
     javax.servlet > javax.servlet-api > 4.0.1;